- Budget Office

 Oakland Bike Stations

-A new bike station serving the 19th St BART Station is slated to open before the end of 2014.
-Funded, in part, by a grant from the Safe Routes to Transit program and by Measure B bicycle/pedestrian funds, the bike station will be located at the southwest corner of Broadway and 19th St, and have a capacity to park more than 100 bikes.
+A new bike station serving the 19th St BART Station is scheduled to open in January 2015 at 1775 Broadway, at the southwest corner of Broadway and 19th St. Funded, in part, by a grant from the Safe Routes to Transit program and by Measure B bicycle/pedestrian funds, the bike station will park more than 100 bikes.
 It will be operated by the same company that manages the Downtown Berkeley, Fruitvale, Embarcadero, and Ashby BART Bike Stations, under contract to BART.

 This will be Oakland's second bike station, the first being the facility at the Fruitvale BART Station which opened in November 2004.